 Welcome to Service Dog Laws Arkansas – A Comprehensive Guide

 Welcome to our service dog laws Arkansas guide and FAQ page, updated for 2023.
 Service dog laws in Arkansas require that a specially trained service dog (sometimes called an assistance dog, in housing situations and in Europe) be allowed to accompany a person with a disability to all public accommodations and public carriers, with a few exceptions.
 There are multiple laws that govern the use of these special animals.
+For a related article, check out my guide to Emotional Support Animal Laws Arkansas.

 Table of Contents